BlitzKraig/fvtt-BetterAmbientLoop/README.md

 Since we are unable to tell when the ambient audio is ready, a timeout after `canvasReady` is the simplest workaround I could find.

+## Known issues

+Firefox will always have a slight clip of silence, even after reducing the end of the sprite.
+No obvious way to fix this, but my testing has found that things sound much better in Chrome, with an offset of ~ -200

 ## Manifest

 `https://raw.githubusercontent.com/BlitzKraig/fvtt-BetterAmbientLoop/master/module.json`